-Timeframe: 10/16/2022 - 10/22/2022
+Timeframe: 10/30/2022 - 11/05/2022

 - The Influenza-like Illness (ILI) activity level is minimal in Vermont.
-For a description of national influenza activity levels, please click here. - Nationally, seasonal flu activity has been increasing in recent weeks, varying by region.
-The southeast and south-central areas of the country are reporting the highest levels of activity early in this season. - COVID-19 and other respiratory illnesses are also being spread during this flu season.
+For a description of national influenza activity levels, please click here. - In Vermont, the age distribution of patient visits with an influenza-like illness (ILI) reported by ILINet sentinel providers was less concentrated among patients 0-24 than in previous weeks.
+ILI visits by ages 65 and higher increased from 2% of ILI visits in MMWR week 43 to 10% this reporting period. - Nationally, seasonal flu activity has been increasing in recent weeks, varying by region.
+The southeast and south-central areas of the country are reporting the highest levels of activity followed by the Mid-Atlantic and the south-central West Coast regions. - COVID-19 and other respiratory illnesses are also being spread during this flu season.
 Vaccination and respiratory illness prevention strategies are recommended.
 Follow these links for up-to-date Vermont and national COVID-19 data.